Eye Movement Desensitisation

 and Reprocessing (EMDR)

-What is EMDR and how does it work?
+and how does it work?

 Eye Movement Desensitisation and Reprocessing (EMDR) is a psychotherapy used to help people recover from distressing or traumatic events, which are having an impact on an individuals wellbeing.
 EMDR can help the brain reprocess traumatic and difficult events, so that they are no longer as distressing.